yushundong/COVID-datasets/README.md

 | N95 respirator | Vaccine  | Ventilator  |
 | Centers for Disease Control and Prevention  |  |  |

+————**Update Jan.
+2021** Google Trend data of Nov. and Dec., 2020 has been uploaded.

 ## Population mobility across counties
 Clawed and pre-processed from [COVID19USFlows](https://github.com/GeoDS/COVID19USFlows).
 Counties are 391 in total, and mobility data is preserved from Feb. to Oct.  as time series.